Home Machine Tool Archive Machine Tools For sale 7 Wanted

 http://www.sherline.com

-The base of the lathe is an aluminium casting to which is fastened a steel bed, machined to form dovetail slides along its edges.
+Formed as an aluminium casting, the base of the Sherline lathe carries a steel bed machined with dovetail ways along its edges.
 The "leadscrew" runs down the centre of the bed, protected from swarf and engaging with the carriage via a "full nut"; this simple and reliable arrangement means, unfortunately, a lot of hand twirling by the operator to reposition the cutting tools on longer jobs, there being no quick-feed rack as on most larger lathes.
 The saddle is adjusted to the bed, and the cross slide to the saddle, by long tapered gib blocks - a more expensive but superior method to the usual row of small adjusting screws and loose, thin, flexible gib strips.

-The box-casting, non-backgeared headstock with 20mm sealed-for-life bearings is bolted to the bed but can be rotated on it, to a limited degree, to allow taper turning.
+Non-backgeared, the box-form headstock casting carries a20 mm sealed-for-life bearings and is bolted to the bed but can be rotated on it, to a limited degree, to allow taper turning.

-The 0.4.5" (10mm) bore No. 1 Morse taper spindle with its 3/4" x 16 t.p.i thread is driven by a 100/240v 50/60 Hz motor (which adjusts automatically to voltage and Hz) through an electronic controller giving infinitely variable speeds from 70 to 2800 rpm.
-The drive from motor to headstock is via two-step pulleys, giving high and low speed ranges and effectively increasing the torque at lower rpm. - a useful feature when trying to turn larger diameters in more resilient materials.
+With a 0.4.5" (10 mm) bore, the No. 1 Morse taper spindle with its 3/4" x 16 t.p.i thread is driven by a 100/240v 50/60 Hz motor (which adjusts automatically to voltage and Hz) through an electronic controller giving infinitely variable speeds from 70 to 2800 rpm.
+The drive from motor to headstock is via two-step pulleys, giving high and low speed ranges and effectively increasing the torque at lower rpm. - a very useful feature when trying to turn larger diameters in more resilient materials..

 Basic Model 4000 Sherline lathe.
 3.5" swing by 8 inches between centres

-The basic Sherline lathe, the Model 4000 (or 4100 with metric graduations) is supplied as standard with a motor and speed controller, faceplate, drive dog for between-centres work, two centres (No. 0 Morse for the tailstock) a single cutting tool for the tool post and a simple cross slide - although a swivelling top slide (compound) is now available as an accessory.
+Offered in several forms, the basic Sherline lathe, the Model 4000 (or 4100 with metric graduations), is supplied as standard with a motor and speed controller, faceplate, drive dog for between-centres work, two centres (No. 0 Morse for the tailstock) a single cutting tool for the tool post and a simple cross slide - although a swivelling top slide (compound) is now available as an accessory.
 A ring-scroll three jaw chuck would be first on anyone's options list and, at around £80, this unit has found favour with owners of older miniature machine tools, where the non-availability of reasonably-priced self-centring chucks has been a problem for many years.

 A pleasing feature of the lathe is the provision of crisply engraved micrometer dials, with inch or metric graduations and with the option of an adjustable "zeroing type" which can be locked and unlocked by a screw on the face of the handwheel.
 These dials are not of the quick-setting friction-held type (which can, in practice, unless well engineered, be difficult to set up properly) but positive-locking ones which require a deliberate action on the part of the operator to use correctly.
 If fitted with these dials from new the Models become the 4500 (inch) and 4530 (metric).